Rumors About Goodwill

 Your donations to Goodwill's Retail & Donation Centers and your financial contributions to the Southwest Florida Goodwill Foundation, fund programs and services that assist tens of thousands of Southwest Floridians each year.

 This information is erroneous.
 As nonprofit organizations, neither Goodwill Industries International nor Goodwill Industries of Southwest Florida are "owned" by anyone.
-Jim Gibbons is the actual CEO of Goodwill Industries International and reports to a volunteer Board of Directors.
-Locally, Rick Evanchyk is the President & CEO of Goodwill Industries of Southwest Florida.
+Steven C. Preston is the actual CEO of Goodwill Industries International and reports to a volunteer Board of Directors.
+Locally, John Nadeau is the President & CEO of Goodwill Industries of Southwest Florida.
 He, too, reports to a volunteer Board of Directors.

-Goodwill Industries International earns $4.4 billion revenue per year, and we spend about 82 cents of every dollar on programs and services for people in need.
-Here in Southwest Florida, approximately 87% of the revenue we earn is spent on our mission services.
+Here in Southwest Florida, approximately 90% of the revenue we earn is spent on our mission services.
 This is a very healthy number in the nonprofit world, and a solid indicator of our commitment to good stewardship of your donations.

-Goodwill definitely encourages you to "think before you donate" - the one legitimate message that this damaging hoax email contains - and to learn more about the charities you'd like to support.
+Goodwill definitely encourages you to "think before you donate."
+That is the one legitimate message that this damaging hoax email contains.
+We also suggest that you learn more about the charities you'd like to support.
 Make sure the organization you choose uses its revenue for charitable purposes that support a mission you believe in.

-For more information, we encourage you to visit the GuideStar website, which posts financial records and independent reviews of charities.
+For more information, we encourage you to visit the GuideStar website by Candid, which posts financial records and independent reviews of charities.
 There, you can review our IRS 990 form, required of most federally tax-exempt organizations.
-GuideStar has certified Goodwill Industries International with the GuideStar Exchange Seal for its commitment to transparency.
+GuideStar by Candid has certified Goodwill Industries International with the GuideStar Exchange Seal for its commitment to transparency.

 For more information debunking this hoax email, please visit snopes.com, a website which validates and debunks urban legends, Internet rumors, e-mail forwards, and other stories of unknown or questionable origin.